jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 | NVMe Drive Access | 700,000 ns | 8.1 days |
 | BOS->SF Network Roundtrip | 80,000,000 ns | 2.5 years |

 The specific times here don't really matter and come from a computer I don't have anymore.
-What matters is that they span multiple orders of magnitude.
+They'd be different on a different computer.
+What matters is that they span multiple orders of magnitude, and switching to a newer computer won't change that.
+There's quite a lot of difference between seconds and years.

 In *Structured Programming with `go to` Statements*, Knuth wrote: